AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 The browser is designed to handle HTML streaming over the network.
 It renders (lays out and paints) the page as HTML streams in.

 Similarly, React accepts a Promise which later resolves to RSC Payload data.
-NextJS, for example, sets up a ReadableStream on the client, reads in the stream from the server, and gives it to React as it comes in.
+Next.js, for example, sets up a ReadableStream on the client, reads in the stream from the server, and gives it to React as it comes in.
 React's entire approach to server rendering is centered around streaming content in where needed.

 In fact, the Flight format itself includes markers for things that haven't completed yet.
 Like Promises and lazy loading.